 Do your research before you visit as there is no information centre in the Park.
 Download maps and publications or collect them from the local Service Tasmania shop.
 Check sightseeing and facilities information.
 Read about the natural and cultural values of Wellington Park and consider things to do in the Park.

 Entrance fees and opening times

 Park entrance fees do not apply, and there are no opening or closing hours.
-The Pinnacle Shelter at the summit of Mount Wellington however, is open to the public during the summer months (daylight savings) from 8am-8pm, and during the winter months from 8am-4.30pm.
+The pinnacle observation shelter at the summit of kunanyi / Mount Wellington however, is open to the public during the summer months (daylight savings) from 8am-8pm, and during the winter months from 8am-4.30pm.

 Bush fire danger

 Despite being the cooler months, bush fires remain a possibility in the Park.